Archive for the ‘Information Architecture’ Category

 Thursday, September 2nd, 2010

 I recommend working with someone who solves these problems every day, and letting them guide you through the process.
 (Disclaimer: I’m that guy.
-Hire me.)
+Hire me.
+Never mind I haven’t gotten to it myself… that’s a sign I’m in demand and busy!)
 But if you want to get further before you start that conversation, start with the following questions (Surprise!
 None are about technology).
 Most of these are Marketing 101 questions.
 But most people in business either never took Marketing 101 or have forgotten it.
-But this is the information you need to relate to the web designer, so it’s time to polish your answers.
+But this is the information you will need to relate to the web designer, so it’s time to polish your answers.
 The technical term for these questions and their answers is “The Creative Brief”.
 Start your Creative Brief now:

 • Who is your target audience?